Why Royal Caribbean's major change is stirring debate

 Each Oasis Class ship has a complimentary, grab-and-go restaurant located on the pool deck that is open for breakfast and lunch:

-• El Loco Fresh, found on Oasis, Symphony, and Wonder of the Seas, offers burritos, quesadillas, rice, beans, and a salsa station
+• El Loco Fresh, found on Oasis, Symphony, Wonder, and Utopia of the Seas, offers burritos, quesadillas, rice, beans, and a salsa station

-• Wipe Out Cafe, found on Allure of the Seas, offers sandwiches, hot togs, hamburgers, pizza, and more
+• Wipe Out Cafe, found on Allure of the Seas, offers sandwiches, hot dogs, hamburgers, pizza, and more

-• Mini Bites, found on Harmony of the Seas, offers similar items to Wipe Out Cafe and also has an omelette station at breakfast
+• Mini Bites, found on Harmony of the Seas, offers similar items to Wipe Out Cafe and also has an omelet station at breakfast

 Each Oasis Class ship also has a specialty Italian restaurant onboard, although the venue changes by ship: